How Is Elbow Hyperextension Diagnosed?

 As your elbow pain and swelling subsides, you may need to undergo physical therapy.

-Gentle exercises and stretches can help restore your strength, stability, and flexibility following an injury of the elbow.
+Gentle exercises and stretches can help restore your strength, stability, and flexibility following an elbow injury.

 Your physical therapist will teach you exercises to practice at home to maintain your recovery between appointments.